-The connection between mysticism and pantheist religions, particularly in Asia, is fairly well known.
+The connection between mysticism and pantheist religions is fairly well known.
 Pantheist mystics approach their practises with the primary goal of gaining knowledge of our sacred Universe (i.e. through ‘enlightenment’).
 Indeed, much of the theory of pantheist religions is based on the experiences of their mystics.

 Please see the article, “Analysing mysticism” for my own analysis of mysticism and its outcomes.

 Their desire to be ‘enlightened’ can be driven by factors such as the human sensing of mortality, and the need to understand our interrelationship with whatever underpins our existences.
 I am writing about that which is, unlike us, imperishable or eternal, i.e. God.
 There is no doubting that the inquisitive nature of humankind also plays a major role in motivating these mystics.
 Indeed, our inherent inquisitive nature raises a question that is discussed in another article on this website, “Life, the universe and everything.”
 It can be found there under the heading “Complexities of life on Earth” in that article.